Childhood101

 Fixed Mindset Vs Growth Mindset: Helping Kids Make the Switch

 Our eldest daughter has danced competitively since the age of seven.
-She just loves being onstage.
+She loves being onstage.
 For each dance competition she will perform as part of a number of troupe dances, as well as dancing solo routines of her own.
-It’s a lot to learn and remember, and I often wonder how she does it.

 The answer is thoughtful teaching, a lot of rehearsal and muscle memory.

 Dancers develop muscle memory as a result of the repetitive nature of their practice.
-To master a new routine, the dancer learns the first small section of the dance, practising it over and over until it is familiar, and then adding on the next section, dancing these two parts until known and then adding on another small chunk, and so it continues.
+To master a new routine, the dancer learns the first small section of the dance, dancing it over and over until it is familiar, and then adding on the next section, dancing these two parts until known and then adding on another small chunk, and so on.
 This process enables the brain to create a blueprint of which body movements are required in response to each musical element the ear hears.

 This muscle memory aids the dancer’s body to a point where the dancer doesn’t even need to think about the steps; the music plays and their brain guides the body as it moves in response with seemingly little or no conscious effort.